Schistosoma mansoni: Genome

-Schistosoma mansoni has 8 pairs of chromosomes (2n = 16)—7 autosomal pairs and 1 sex pair.
+Schistosoma mansoni has eight pairs of chromosomes (2n = 16): seven autosomal pairs and one sex pair.
 The female schistosome is heterogametic, or ZW, and the male is homogametic, or ZZ.
 Sex is determined in the zygote by a chromosomal mechanism.
 The genome is approximately 270 MB with a GC content of 34%, 4–8% highly repetitive sequence, 32–36% middle repetitive sequence and 60% single copy sequence.
 Numerous highly or moderately repetitive elements are identified, with at least 30% repetitive DNA.
 Chromosomes range in size from 18 to 73 MB and can be distinguished by size, shape, and C banding.

 In 2000, the first BAC library of Schistosome was constructed.
 In June 2003, a ~5x whole genome shotgun sequencing project was initiated at the Sanger Institute.
 Also in 2003, 163,000 ESTs (expressed sequence tags) were generated (by a consortium headed by the University of São Paulo) from six selected developmental stages of this parasite, resulting in 31,000 assembled sequences and an estimated 92% of the 14,000-gene complement.

 In 2009 the genomes of both S. mansoni and S. japonicum were published, with each describing 11,809 and 13,469 genes, respectively.
-S. mansoni genome has increased protease families and deficiencies in lipid anabolism; which are attributed its parasitic adaptation.
-Portease included the invadolysin (host penetration) and cathepsin (blood-feeding) gene families.
+S. mansoni genome has increased protease families and deficiencies in lipid anabolism; which are attributed to its parasitic adaptation.
+Proteases included the invadolysin (host penetration) and cathepsin (blood-feeding) gene families.

 In 2012, an improved version of the S. mansoni genome was published, which consisted of only 885 scaffolds and more than 81% of the bases organised into chromosomes.
+The new genome sequence had 10,852 protein-coding genes and the corrected genome size was 364 Mb.